On the parametrization of the distributions of depth of shower maximum of ultra-high energy extensive air showers

 \section{Proposed functions to describe the \xmax distributions}

 In this section, three functions are studied to parametrize the \xmax distributions: Exponentially Modified Gaussian, Generalized Gumbel, and Log-normal.
 They are going to be explained below and, whenever possible, an interpretation of their parameters is going to be given.
+Other functions have also been tested: Amoroso, Lévy $\alpha$-stable, Fréchet, Exponentiated Fréchet, Exponentiated Exponential, Landau and Gamma, but either they do not showed a good description of the \xmax distributions or they unreasonably increased the number of fitting parameters without providing a better description of data.
 The motivation for each function is also going to be briefly explored.